yanashinkaryuk/yanashinkaryuk/README.md

 ### Career Objective:
 🚀 I'm highly motivated to grow and develop within the field of data analysis and am open to collaboration
-🇬🇪 Currently residing in Georgia, I am available for any online projects, remote jobs, and onsite opportunities in Georgia
+🇬🇪 Currently living in Georgia, I am available for any online projects, remote jobs, and onsite opportunities in Georgia
 🤝 Let's connect and collaborate on challenging and engaging projects!

 ### Connect with me: